momentum-projects/collaborative-project/README.social_cards.md

 CORS (Cross-Origin Resource Sharing) headers must be added to the response messages on the back-end so that the front-end app is allowed to interact with the API.
 This is [Read this blog post for more on how to set up CORS](https://www.stackhawk.com/blog/django-cors-guide).
 Back-end devs will want to use [`django-cors-headers`](https://github.com/adamchainz/django-cors-headers) and set `CORS_ALLOW_ALL_ORIGINS = True`.

 A gotcha for CORS on the front end is a missing trailing slash in your request URL.
-If CORS headers are set correctly on the backend but you are still getting a CORS error on the front end and it mentions a redirect, try adding a forward slash (`/`) to the end of the URL for the request that is failing.
+If CORS headers are set correctly on the backend but you are still getting a CORS error on the front end, and the error mentions a redirect, try adding a forward slash (`/`) to the end of the URL for the request that is failing.